Tin Hau Temple, Joss House Bay

 Tin Hau (Goddess of the Sea or Queen of Heaven)

-Tin Hau (天后) who is also called Matsu (Mother-Ancestor)(媽祖) was a native of Fujian Province.
-She met a Taoist priest at the age of 13 who taught her how to predict the future and help those who were sick and weak.
-It was said that she travelled about the sea on a mattress made of reed to save the people who were being drowned.
-People therefore looked upon her as the goddess for safety on the sea.
+Tin Hau (天后), also named Matsu (Mother-Ancestor)(媽祖), was a native of Fujian Province.
+She met a Taoist priest at the age of 13 who taught her how to predict the future, weather and help those who were sick and weak.
+It was said that she travelled above the sea to save the people who were being drowned.
+People therefore look upon her as the goddess for safety on the sea.

 The temple has an imposing facade which faces a spacious frontage.
 The protruding eaves, supported by two stone columns immediately before the doorway, form the porch.
 The main building is flanked by four side halls, two on each side.
-The side halls can only be reached through the circular side doors of the main buildings.
-The left two are dedicated to a Dragon Bed and Matreya Buddha (Laughing Buddha) respectively while the side hall on the right are the temple keeper's office.
+On the left two are Tin Hau's bedroom (where the Dragon Bed is situated) and Hall of Matreya Buddha (Laughing Buddha) respectively, while the side hall on the right are the temple keeper's office.
 The main hall houses the Tin Hau image.
 Two miniatures of Tin Hau's vessels of two and a half metre long are placed on both sides of the main hall.

 Historical & Cultural Relics

-Apart from the main deity of Tin Hau, the temple also houses Lady Golden Flower (Patron of Pregnant Women).
+Apart from the main deity of Tin Hau, the temple also houses Gum Fa Leung Leung (Patron of Pregnant Women) and Maitreya Buddha.

-Tin Hau Festival falls on the 23rd day of the third lunar month.
-During this festival, the temple is thronged by thousands of fishermen and worshippers.
-Many worshippers also go to the side hall to fumble under the gay-coloured quilt on the Dragon Bed for articles of lucky portent such as lotus seeds, which they believe will bring babies to a family, or packets of lucky money, which brings profit in the coming year.
+Tin Hau Festival falls on the 23rd of the Third Lunar Month.
+The temple is thronged by thousands of worshippers during the festival.
+Many worshippers also go to the Tin Hau's bedroom to fumble under the quilt on the Dragon Bed for grabbing good luck such as lotus seeds, which they believe will bring babies to the family, or packets of lucky money, which brings fortune in the coming year.